tscott-00/phogroup.github.io/cdse.md

 [14] Goh, H..
 (2021).
 Solving Bayesian Inverse Problems via Variational Autoencoders.
 Proceeding of Machine Learning Research, 2nd Annual Conference on Mathematical and Scientific Machine Learning.
 145. Status = Added in NSF-PAR

+### Licenses
+### Other Conference Presentations / Papers

+[1] Russell Philley, Hai V. Nguyen, and Tan Bui-Thanh (2023).
+Model-constrained uncertainty quantification for scientific deep learning of inverse solutions. the XLIV Iberto-Latin American Congress on Computational Mechanics in Engineering, Refereed proceeding.
+Porto, Portugal.
+Status = PUBLISHED;

+### Other Products
+### Other Publications
+### Patent Applications
+### Technologies or Techniques
+### Thesis/Dissertations

+[1] Wittmer, Jonathan.
+Accelerating inverse solutions with machine learning and randomization.
+(2023).
+The University of Texas at Austin.

 <!-- ## Accomplishments for Year 1 -->